jrenaud90/TidalPy/Documentation/stellar_x/index.md

 Luminosity Models <luminosity.md>
 ```

-## Usage
+## Where Luminosity is Used

 A luminosity model is attached to a `StarWorld` with `set_luminosity_model`.
 The star then derives its own luminosity and effective temperature from its mass and radius.
 See [Worlds](../structures_x/worlds/worlds.md).

 The model is optional.
-A star that is given a luminosity directly, or an effective temperature, stays internally consistent through the Stefan-Boltzmann relation without any model attached.
-A model is what lets the star's mass drive those numbers instead, which is what a population study or an evolving system needs.
+A star given a luminosity or an effective temperature directly keeps the two consistent through the Stefan-Boltzmann relation without a model.
+A model lets the star's mass set those numbers instead, as a population study or an evolving system needs.

-Downstream, `System` uses the star's luminosity to compute the orbit-averaged flux at each of its worlds and the gray-body equilibrium temperature that follows from it.
+`System` uses the star's luminosity to compute the orbit-averaged flux at each of its worlds and the gray-body equilibrium temperature that follows from it.
 See [System](../structures_x/system/system.md).
-The star is where the energy budget starts; everything the tidal machinery computes is added on top of it.

 ## Scope

 This module covers luminosity and the temperature conversions tied to it.
-Nothing related to stellar structure, evolution along the main sequence, spectra, and the wavelength dependence of the radiation field are currently included in TidalPy.
-The mass-to-luminosity relations here are empirical fits to main-sequence stars and say nothing about how a star got there or where it goes next.
+Stellar structure, evolution along the main sequence, spectra, and the wavelength dependence of the radiation field are not included.
+The mass-to-luminosity relations are empirical fits to main-sequence stars.

+## Examples

+`Demos_x/Basics/02_world_building.ipynb` builds a star and reads its luminosity and effective temperature, and `Demos_x/Physics/04_orbits_insolation.ipynb` uses the luminosity for insolation and equilibrium temperatures across stellar types.

 ## References